-• The MMU recommends that rules be implemented to ensure that CIRs are terminated within one year if units cannot qualify to be capacity resources and, if requested, after one CP must offer exception to permit the issue of CP status to be addressed.
+- The MMU recommends that the question of whether Capacity Interconnection Rights (CIRs) should persist after the retirement of a unit be addressed.
+The rules need to ensure that incumbents cannot exploit control of CIRs to block or postpone entry of competitors.
+190 (Priority: Low.
+First reported 2013.
+Status: Adopted, 2012.) - The MMU recommends that rules be implemented to ensure that CIRs are terminated within one year if units cannot qualify to be capacity resources and, if requested, after one CP must offer exception to permit the issue of CP status to be addressed.
 (Priority: Low.
-New recommendation.
-Status: Not adopted.)
+First reported 2018.
+Status: Adopted, 2019.)